 - Advanced theoretical knowledge

 - Role/leadership development

 The curriculum offers opportunities to critique and apply nursing theory and research as a scientific basis for nursing practice.
 Courses in each program of study are sequential, with the curriculum building on content.

 Choose the MSN specialization that matches your interests and career goals:

 - Psychiatric Mental Health Nurse Practitioner

 At the completion of the Master of Science and Post-Master’s Certificate programs in nursing, the graduate is prepared to:

 - Analyze theoretical formulations as a basis for nursing practice, education, and administration.

-- Apply and/or participate in research about the nature of health/illness and the practice of nursing.
+- Apply and/or participate in research about health/illness and the practice of nursing.